undergroundwires/CEH-in-bullet-points/chapters/03-scanning-networks/bypassing-ids-and-firewall.md

 - Also known as ***IP fragment scanning*** or ***IP fragmentation***
 - 📝 Splitting up TCP header to several smaller (fragmented) packets when sending
 - Server then reassembles them once all packets are received.
-- Usually ignored by IDSs as processing them requires a lot of computer resources
+- Usually ignored by IDSes as processing them requires a lot of computer resources
 - Any IP datagram can be fragmented: including UDP, TCP, ICMP, etc.
 - See also [session splicing](./../11-firewalls-ids-and-honeypots/evading-ids.md#session-splicing) for HTTP header variant.
 - Tools